 The Company has cash balances and no interest-bearing debt.
-Its current policy is to invest excess cash in investment-grade short-term deposit certificates issued by a Canadian chartered bank with which it keeps its bank accounts.
+The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by a Canadian chartered bank with which it keeps its bank accounts.
 The Company periodically monitors the investments it makes and is satisfied with the creditworthiness of its Canadian chartered bank.